This post may contain affiliate links. Please see my disclosure policy.

 Rich, fudgy, and perfectly crackled, these chocolate crinkle cookies are a holiday classic!
 Made with Dutch process cocoa and unsweetened chocolate, each cookie is super chocolatey with a brownie-like center.
 Best of all, there’s no mixer or chill time required, so you can make and enjoy these cookies in just under an hour!
 Recipe yields 24 cookies.

-The chocolate dough is easy to make in a few bowls with a whisk and spatula (no need to bring out the mixer!) and stays warm throughout the mixing process, similar to my double chocolate chip cookies and brownie cookie recipe.
+This crinkle cookie recipe is for the chocolate lover!
+The dough is easy to make in a few bowls with a whisk and spatula, and stays warm throughout the mixing process, just like my double chocolate chip cookies and brownie cookie recipe.

 How to Make Chocolate Crinkle Cookies